wxsd-sales/video-for-wxcc/README.md

-# Routing Tasks into WxCC
+# Video interaction trigger into WxCC
-In this document we are providing instructions to route any Task into Webex Contact Center.
+In this document we are providing instructions to trigger a video interaction into Webex Contact Center.
+We will be using a Live Chat Inbound Flow fhor this.

 ## Overview
 Webex Contact Center (WxCC) offers a comprehensive set of integration capabilities.